-It is best to take this medicine no more than 30 minutes before you go to bed.
-After you take the medicine do not engage in any activity besides getting ready for bed.
+- It is best to take this medicine no more than 30 minutes before you go to bed.
+After you take the medicine, do not engage in any other activity except getting ready for bed.

-Do not take this medicine with or right after a meal.
+- Do not take this medicine with or right after a high-fat meal.

 If a dose is missed:

 - If you forget to take your medicine at bedtime and you cannot sleep, take it as soon as you remember the missed dose.
 If it is almost time for you to awaken, skip the missed dose and wait until the next night to take your medicine.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.